Frequently Asked Questions.

 How Does the Process Work?

 Following the normal underwriting and approval process of the SBA 504 loan, Florida First Capital distributes a borrower certification and lender certification for signature.
-The commercial lending partner provides Florida First Capital with its internal credit write up and commitment letter and a completed IRS Form W-9.
+The commercial lending partner provides Florida First Capital with its internal credit write up and commitment letter.

 If the project includes any renovations or construction, the commercial lending partner provides Florida First Capital with its internal construction monitoring and disbursement policy.
 The contractor supplies a resume, proof of insurance or bond and estimate of time frame for project completion.